Suicide Prevention and Screening

 REQUIRED IN CT.
 Overview of screening and prevention strategies for patient suicide risk during routine office visits.
 Learn about screening recommendations and tools for suicide risk and prevention and appropriate actions to refer patients for further assessment and treatment.
 Course evaluates risk factors and common warning signs for suicide.
 An important course and topic for all nurses and healthcare professionals.
 Meets Connecticut DPH Suicide Prevention Training requirement for RNs and LPNs.

 Contact Hours: 1

 Copyright © 2023 Wild Iris Medical Education, Inc. All Rights Reserved.

-- Discuss the risk factors for suicide.
+- Summarize risk and protective factors for suicide.

 TABLE OF CONTENTS

 Suicide is the culmination of many and varied interactions between biological, social, and psychological factors.
 Talk of suicide must always be taken seriously, recognizing that people with suicidal ideation are in physical and/or psychological pain and may have a treatable mental disorder.
 The vast majority of people who talk of suicide do not really want to die.
 They simply are in pain and want it to stop.
 Suicide is an attempt to solve this problem of intense pain when problem-solving skills are impaired in some manner, in particular by depression.

 Healthcare professionals play a critical role in the recognition and prevention of suicide.
 However, many express concern that they are ill prepared to deal effectively with a patient with suicidal thoughts.
 By developing adequate knowledge and skills, these professionals can overcome feelings of inadequacy that may otherwise prevent them from effectively responding to the suicide clues a patient may be sending, thereby allowing them to carry out appropriate screening and referral.
 They can also develop a better understanding of this choice that ends all choices.

 SUICIDE ETIOLOGY AND RISK AND PROTECTIVE FACTORS